eugeneegbe/simple_linear_reg/README.md

 # Custom Linear regression
-In this repository, we compare a custom linear model from scratch with, the standard Sklearn's LinearRegression.
+In this repository, we compare a custom linear regression model built from scratch with, the standard Sklearn's LinearRegression.

 Two methods are implemented but with a single adoption of the one with the best MSE according to our data set and how we managed to get the better predictions.
 These are: